adrianparas/LoginApplication/README.md

 enter their information such as their name, username, password, and email upon registering.
 They are then taken to their dashboard with a welcome message along with their name in red being displayed.
 This involves the connection of JDBC on a MySQL users database, Servlets, and Java Server Pages (jsp) to create dynamic web content.
+BCrypt is used to securely store user passwords.

 ## Maven